horrible-dong/QTClassification/README.md

 ```

 Or you can refer to [PyTorch](https://pytorch.org/get-started/previous-versions/) to install newer or older versions.
-Please note that if pytorch ≥ 1.13, python ≥ 3.8 is required.
+Please note that if pytorch ≥ 1.13, then python ≥ 3.8 is required.

 4. Install necessary dependencies.